Theoretical Foundations of Conformal Prediction: Alternative characterizations of exchangeability

 Exchangeability can be formally described in a number of different ways.
 Here, we give several characterizations and properties of exchangeability of a random vector $(Z_1,\dots,Z_n)$, to help build intuition.

-\paragraph{Symmetry of the joint density.} Exchangeability can be characterized in a simple way if the random vector $(Z_1,\dots,Z_n)$ is either discrete, or has a joint density.
-First, supposing $\mathcal{Z}$ is a countable space so that the $Z_i$'s are discrete, let $p:\mathcal{Z}^n\rightarrow[0,1]$ be the probability mass function for the joint distribution of $(Z_1,\dots,Z_n)$.
+\paragraph{Symmetry of the joint density.} Exchangeability has a simple characterization if the random vector $(Z_1,\dots,Z_n)$ is either discrete, or has a joint density.
+First, supposing $\cZ$ is a countable space so that the $Z_i$'s are discrete, let $p:\cZ^n\rightarrow[0,1]$ be the probability mass function for the joint distribution of $(Z_1,\dots,Z_n)$.
 Then this joint distribution is exchangeable if and only if

 Analogously, if $\cZ = \R$ and the random vector $(Z_1,\dots,Z_n)$ has a joint density $f$ (with respect to Lebesgue measure on $\R^n$), then this joint distribution is exchangeable if and only if